 It’s on the second story of the Magical Menagerie.
 Luna’s father, Xenophilius Lovegood, claimed it was a real creature, but it was never found.
 Rowling said that Luna, who became a naturalist, had to eventually “accept that her father might have made that one up.”

-The flying Ford Anglia—which Harry and Ron flew into the Whomping Willow and later saved them from Acromantulas in the books—can be found in line for the Dragon Challenge roller coaster, just over the bridge and before entering the castle.
+The flying Ford Anglia—which Harry and Ron flew into the Whomping Willow and later saved them from Acromantulas in the books—was found in line for the now-closed Dragon Challenge roller coaster, just over the bridge and before entering the castle.